Polynomials with constant Hessian determinants in dimension three: Anisotropic polynomials

 \section{Anisotropic polynomials}

-The second claim in ii) of the main theorem, theorem \ref{dillenext}, is that the quadratic part of $f$ is so-called {\em isotropic over $K$} in case $2 \le n \le 3 \le d$.
+The last claim of the main theorem, theorem \ref{dillenext}, is that the quadratic part of $f$ is so-called {\em isotropic over $K$} in case $2 \le n \le 3 \le d$.
 The opposite of isotropic is anisotropic.
 Below, the definition of anisotropic is generalized somewhat.

 \begin{definition} Let $K$ be a field of characteristic zero and $f \in K[x] = K[x_1,x_2,\ldots,x_n]$.
 We say that $f$ is {\em anisotropic over $K$ at $\lambda \in K^n$} if the quadratic part of $f(x+\lambda)$ is anisotropic over $K$, i.e.\@ does not vanish anywhere at $K^n \setminus \{0\}^n$, or equivalently, $\mu\tp H \mu \ne 0$ for all $\mu \in K^n \setminus \{0\}^n$, where